 People who are not or not yet symptomatic can also spread COVID-19.
 Studies suggest pre- or asymptomatic transmission could be responsible for 40–60 percent of infections.
 It seems that people are most infectious the day before symptom onset.

 How long does the virus survive on surfaces?

 Early findings indicate that COVID-19 can remain on surfaces from a few hours up to several days, depending on the type of surface, temperature, and humidity.
 You can use a standard disinfectant to clean surfaces to prevent infection.
 COVID-19 doesn’t spread through letters or packages coming from an affected region.

 The incubation period is the time between the infection and the first onset of symptoms.
 The average incubation period for COVID-19 is around five to six days but can range from one to 14 days.

 Can humans get COVID-19 from animals?

-The origin of the virus is still unclear, but the research points towards bats as the source.
-Until now, there are no reports of COVID-19 in household pets (one cat and one dog) and no documentation of transmission from them to humans.
+The origin of the virus is still unclear, but research points towards bats as the source.
+Until now, there are very few reports of COVID-19 in household pets (one cat and one dog) and no documentation of transmission from them to humans.
 Also, a tiger in a New York zoo tested positive for COVID-19, likely becoming infected through proximity with a sick zoo employee.

-How long is a person with COVID-19 infectious for?
+How long does a person with COVID-19 remain infectious for?

-There is little information available about the duration of infectiousness.
+There is still little available information about the duration of infectiousness.
 The virus can be detected for up to several weeks in samples from infected people.
 But that doesn’t mean the virus is active and infectious.
 One small study showed that the active virus was detectable in throat swabs for up to four days after symptom onset, and up to eight days in sputum samples.
 The active virus wasn’t detected in blood, stool, or urine.
 The results of this study suggested that people remain infectious for up to eight days, with reduced infectiousness after four days.
-These results need to be confirmed in a larger study.
+These results need to be confirmed in a more extensive study.